Uncannly/uncannly/README.md

 Arguments:

 * `-c`, `--return-count`: How many words to return at once (default: `45`).
-* `-a`, `--averaging`: Use the list of most likely words which was created by cutting off words when they passed a threshold based on averaging the probabilities of phonemes following each other (instead of taking the continued product of these probabilities, which is the default).
+* `-a`, `--mean-arithmetic`: Use the list of most likely words which was created by cutting off words when they passed a threshold based on averaging the probabilities of phonemes following each other (instead of taking the continued product of these probabilities, which is the default).
 * `-r`, `--random-selection`: From this particularly specified set of most probable words, instead of the absolute topmost probable ones, return a random selection.
 * `-u`, `--unweighted`: Do not weight probabilities by frequency of words in the corpus.
 * `-x`, `--exclude-real`: Do not include words probable by pronunciation that do exist.